Guide to Senior Care Taxes and Payroll

 Referral or Placement Agency

 When you work with a referral or placement agency, you’ll pay a fee and they’ll help you find a senior caregiver that matches your needs.
 Once the employee is placed, you are responsible for payroll, taxes, insurance, and compliance.
+This is similar to hiring a nanny through a nanny agency.

 By managing the hiring process on your own, you’ll find, recruit, and hire a senior caregiver without the help of an agency.
 You’ll be the employer and need to manage payroll, taxes, insurance, and compliance.
+You’ll also have more control over the employment and control the caregiver’s job responsibilities.

 Independent Contractor or Employee: Classifying Your Senior Caregiver

 Federal law dictates that household workers like in-home senior caregivers are employees and not independent contractors.
-You are defining the work that needs to be done and control how tasks are accomplished.
+You are defining the work that needs to be done and controlling how tasks are accomplished.
 Nearly all of the time, the IRS classifies an in-home senior caregiver as an employee.
-They should have FICA taxes (Social Security and Medicare) withheld and receive a W-2 at the end of the year while you, as the employer, will contribute your share of FICA taxes and pay unemployment taxes.
+They should have FICA taxes (Social Security and Medicare) withheld from their pay and receive a W-2 at the end of the year while you, as the employer, will contribute your share of FICA taxes and pay unemployment taxes.
 You may also need workers’ compensation insurance.
 Learn more about employee classification.

 Senior Care Tax Responsibility